 Youngman Brown: I hope you get herpes.

 The anger that flows from me is justified because this guy deserves to get verbally assaulted and that is a “bad beat” in any poker player’s book.
-What is surprising to me is my choice of ammunition.
+I know, it wasn’t nice of me.
+People go on poker sites like Lennus to have fun playing these games, not be verbally assaulted.
+I couldn’t help myself.
+What’s surprising to me is my choice of ammunition.

 Herpes?
 It’s not only mean, but it’s so… specific.